Vélar & verkfæri

-Vélar & Verkfæri ehf is a wholesale distributor established in 1942.
-Main product lines are locks and hardware, access control products, door and window automation, hand tools, power tools etc.
+Vélar & verkfæri ehf is a wholesale distributor established by Guðmundur Jónsson in 1942.
+Main product lines are locks and hardware, access control products, building automation products, electronic and electromechanical security products, fire prevention products, hand tools, power tools, machinery, outdoor/rescue products, lighting products, batteries, etc.

-As a result of an accident at work when he lost the full use of three fingers, Mr Gudmundur Jonsson decided to try a new line of business.
-He drew on contacts he had already made in Norway and travelled Widely in Scandinavia, Germany and the United Kingdom, acquiring franchise rights and business contacts.
+As a young man, Guðmundur trained as a carpenter and worked in that trade for a number of years, both in Norway and in Iceland.
+In fact, wholesaling and retail was not a career that Guðmundur had envisioned for himself.
+However, as a result of an accident at work Guðmundur decided to try a new line of business.
+He drew on contacts he had already made in Norway and travelled widely in Scandinavia, Germany and the United Kingdom, acquiring franchise rights and business contacts.

-Mr Gudmundur Jonsson, together with his son Mr Gudmundur S. Gudmundsson and son-in-laws, founded Vélar & Verkfæri hf in 1942.
+Together with his son, Guðmundur S. Guðmundsson, and his sons-in-law, he founded Vélar & verkfæri hf in 1942.

-Mr Gudmundur Jonsson ran the company until his death, when his son, Mr Gudmundur S. Gudmundsson, took over.
+Guðmundur Jónsson ran the company until his death, and his son, Guðmundur S. Guðmundsson, took over.

-The Board of Directors comprises Mr Björn V. Sveinsson (Chairman, the founder’s great-grandson), Mrs Elín M. Sigurdardottir and Mrs Brynja Baldursdóttir.
+The Board of Directors comprises Sveinn H. Björnsson (Chairman and the founder’s grandson), Elín M. Sigurdardottir and Brynja Baldursdóttir.